cBLUE-dev-team/cBLUE.github.io/sphinx/source/gui.rst

 GUI
 =================

-The cBLUE GUI consists on a single window, a simple menu bar and main section.
+The cBLUE GUI consists of a single window with a menu bar.

 .. image:: ../images/GUI.png